IhorAntiukhov/Simple-Editable-JavaScript-Test/README.md

-## Simple Editable JavaScript Test
+## Simple Editable JavaScript Quiz

 This project is an example of how you can make *a simple test on JavaScript*.
 In your test, you can add *questions with one correct answer*, *multiple correct answers*, or questions in which you must *enter the answer in the input* field.
 In my test you can also set a *time limit*.